streamr-dev/network/packages/client/README.md

 })
 ```

-Or, to subscribe to multiple partitions, if the subscriber can handle the volume:
+If you want to subscribe to multiple partitions:
 ```js
 const onMessage = (content, streamMessage) => {
     console.log('Got message %o from partition %d', content, streamMessage.getStreamPartition())